-Decided that your next adventure in Patagonia will be onboard a ship?
-Before you take in the sights of Patagonian nature that only a sea trip offers, take a look at these recommendations that will help make your trip an unforgettable experience.
+Decided that your next adventure in Patagonia will be onboard a ferry?
+Before you take in the sights of Patagonian nature that only a ferry trip offers, take a look at these recommendations that will help make your trip an unforgettable experience.

 So, what do you have to know when planning your ferry trip?
-Here are 4 must-do tips for you:
+Here are 4 must-do tips:

 Choose the date and route

 What places would you like to see?
 How many days will you be traveling?
 Once you answer these questions, you can start planning a route to the places you want to visit and how long you’ll spend in each.
 Think about the travel time and leave a few days spare in case there are any delays due to bad weather or other factors.

 For example, if you want to visit the Torres del Paine National Park, you can fly to Puerto Montt, spend some time in the area, and eat delicious fish and shellfish in Angelmó market before renting a car or bike and board the Esperanza ferry to cross the Patagonian fjords towards Puerto Natales.
 This route saves you time and money.